 Learn SWOT analysis to study debt vs saving benefits

 SWOT analysis is a tool used by all corporate world to understand their strengths, weaknesses, market opportunities, and threats from competitors.
 Even though it sounds like this framework is good for organizations, it’s a very basic framework that every one of us can use for making important life decisions.
 Once you learn how to use it for your specific situations, it will become easier to start making better financial decisions for you.
 Everything we do and do not do has an impact on our finances directly or indirectly.

-Work on your strengths, ask for help for things that you know you are not very good at.
+Similarly, use SWOT in your important life decisions.
+Work on your strengths, and ask for help for things that you know you are not very good at.
 Show up for opportunities.
 Better yet, use your strengths to create opportunities.
 And plan for possible threats.

 Make a vision board to get out of debt and visualize it every day

 Once you know what your strengths are and what you would like to achieve in your life, create a small vision board for your life goals.
 Visualize it every day by keeping it in front of you.

 If being a millionaire is your dream, don’t be shy.
 Put it front and center on your vision board.
 If being financially independent and being your own boss is your passion, put that in big bold letters.
 Whatever you decide to achieve, let it sink into your subconscious every day.
 Let your dreams flow through your being once a day and see them come to reality with smart work.